 This is like asking who's your favorite child.
 What's wrong with you?

 (It's High Keep Contested.)

 How did you break into the game industry?

 There were 2 or 3 apprentice game design positions that opened up which I didn't intend to apply for, and the rest is history.

 What advice do you have for someone who wants to break into the game industry?

-What was the most challenging / rewarding creation / design you’ve worked on?
+What’s the most challenging project you’ve worked on?

 What do you know now that you wish you knew when you got started?

-What’s the first thing that got you interested in working in the gaming industry?
+What’s the first thing that got you interested in working in the game industry?